kamil467/kamileshoprepo/readme.md

 - If we group two services , S1- does the task which requires scaling , S2- always receives low traffic : in this case we should not group S1 and S2.

+- For financial wise , if our resource capacity is high then we utilize it as much as possible.